Charan619/CrimeCrux/README.md

 Clone the repository and switch to the __master__ branch

-(Recommended) Have naconda installed in your system and open conda prompt
+(Recommended) Have Anaconda installed in your system and open conda prompt

 `conda env create -n ENVNAME --file environment.yml`